 —Chambers USA 2014

-Mr. Shonka frequently speaks on consumer finance, competition, privacy, data security, and e-discovery topics both in the US and abroad.
-He has also been an instructor in various trial advocacy courses, and represented the Commission in technical assistance missions abroad.
+Mr. Shonka frequently speaks on consumer finance, competition, privacy, data security, and cross-border discovery and e-discovery topics at conferences both in the United States and abroad.
+He has also served as an instructor in various trial advocacy courses, and represented the Commission in several technical assistance missions abroad.
 He received his JD from the University of Maine School of Law in 1972; and his B.A. from the University of Nebraska, where he majored in English and economics.

 Function and specialization

 Member of the Forensic Advisory practice and specializes in forensic technology and electronic discovery.

 Education, licenses & certifications

 Valerie A. Szczepanik is an Assistant Director in the Asset Management Unit of the Division of Enforcement at the U.S. Securities and Exchange Commission (SEC).
 Prior to that, she was a Senior Trial Counsel at the SEC, responsible for litigating civil court actions and administrative proceedings, including the Galleon and certain expert network insider trading cases.
 She also served as a Special Assistant United States Attorney at the United States Attorney’s Office for the Eastern District of New York.
 Ms. Szczepanik clerked for federal judges on the United States District Court for the District of Columbia and the United States Court of Appeals for the Federal Circuit.
 Prior to clerking, she practiced patent law.
 Ms. Szczepanik received her JD from Georgetown University and her Bachelor of Science degree in Engineering from the University of Pennsylvania.